-Cash and Cash Equivalents-NTASC's cash and cash equivalents consist of cash on hand, demand deposits, time deposits and short-term, highly liquid investments with original maturities of three months or less from the date of acquisition.
-Investments for NTASC are reported at fair value (generally based on quoted market prices).
-At December 31, 2016, NTASC does not report any investments.
+Cash, Cash Equivalents and Investments-NTASC's cash and cash equivalents consist of cash on hand, demand deposits, time deposits and short-term, highly liquid investments with original maturities of three months or less from the date acquired by NTASC.
+At December 31, 2019, NTASC does not report any investments; however, when NTASC does have investments they are recorded at fair value in accordance with GASB.